 - The Freyung market is just 200m from the Am Hof market

-- The Rathaus market is close to the one on Marie-Theresien-Platz
+- The big Rathaus market is near another big one on Marie-Theresien-Platz

-- All markets are well served by public transport.
-A good tip is tram line D, which takes you past four biggies: the Rathaus, Maria-Theresien-Platz, Karlsplatz and Belvedere
+- Solid public transport options serve all the markets.
+A good tip is tram line D, which takes you past four top locations: the Rathaus, Maria-Theresien-Platz, Karlsplatz (great for unique arts & crafts) and Belvedere (very picturesque)

-- Alternatively, the routes usually taken by the hop on, hop off buses also cover those four, plus the market at Schönbrunn Palace
+- Alternatively, routes taken by the hop on, hop off buses also cover those four, plus, for example, the market at Schönbrunn Palace